influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 ## obj spec.podMetadata

-PodMetadata configures Labels and Annotations which are propagated to the prometheus pods.
+"PodMetadata configures Labels and Annotations which are propagated to the prometheus pods."

 ### fn spec.podMetadata.withAnnotations